 Rhomboid proteins are among the most widely conserved of all membrane proteins, although their roles in most organisms remain largely unknown.
 We have focused on rhomboid function in deadly human pathogens, and discovered that these proteases execute an array of key functions: malaria and related parasites use their rhomboid enzymes to invade human cells; a parasitic amoeba deploys its rhomboid protease in phagocytosis and immune evasion.
 Although without exception all intramembrane proteases were initially discovered through the study of animal biology, more than a dozen intramembrane proteases are now known to play central roles in viral, bacterial, and eukaryotic pathogens that cause a great deal of human suffering.
 These recent observations raise the exciting possibility that understanding and targeting intramembrane proteases may be a way of combating multiple infectious diseases.

-Funding from the David and Lucile Packard Foundation, the Burroughs Wellcome Fund, the Johns Hopkins Malaria Research Institute, and the National Institutes of Health provided support for different aspects of this research.
+Funding from the David and Lucile Packard Foundation, the Johns Hopkins University School of Medicine, and the National Institutes of Health provided support for different aspects of this research.